saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 * LUKS for full-disk encryption
 * LVM for managing volumes on top of LUKS
 * X11 for the windowing system
-* DWM for the window management
+* DWM for window management

 # Contents
 {:.no_toc}